olebole/irafdoc/doc/obsutil.psfmeasure.rst

   have the profiles of the object with the smallest size overplotted.
 The overplot has a dashed line, a different color on color graphics devices, and no symbols marking the measurement points.
-The overplots may be enabled or disabled with the <tt>":overplot"</tt> command.
+The overplots may be enabled or disabled with the <span style="font-family: monospace;">":overplot"</span> command.
 Initially it is disabled.
   </p>
   <p>
-  The final plot, the <tt>'a'</tt> key, gives a spatial representation.
+  The final plot, the <span style="font-family: monospace;">'a'</span> key, gives a spatial representation.
 This requires more than one star.
 This plot has a central graph of column and line coordinates with symbols indicating the position of an object.
 The objects are marked with a circle (when plotted at unit aspect ratio) whose size is proportional to the measured PSF size.
 In addition an optional asterisk symbol with size proportional to the relative brightness of the object may be plotted.
-This symbol is toggled with the <tt>'s'</tt> key.
+This symbol is toggled with the <span style="font-family: monospace;">'s'</span> key.
 On color displays the circles may have two colors, one if object size is above the average best size and the other if the size is below the best size.
 The purpose of this is to look for a spatial pattern in the PSF sizes.